 see auto mode IP ranges.

 in an auto mode VPC network.
 This can happen if a new

 Google Cloud region becomes available and a new subnet is created

 automatically (along with its subnet route).
 For more information, see

 Static routes can use any of the static route next hops.
 You create static routes in one of two ways:

 You can create them manually.

-If you use the GCP Console to create a Cloud VPN tunnel that uses policy based routing or one that is a route based VPN, static routes for the remote traffic selectors are created for you.
-Refer to the Cloud VPN documentation for networks and tunnel routing for details.
+If you use the Google Cloud Console to create a Cloud VPN tunnel that uses policy-based routing or one that is a route-based VPN, static routes for the remote traffic selectors are created for you.
+For more information, see Cloud VPN networks and tunnel routing.

 Applicability and order

 Each instance has a set of applicable routes, which are a subset of all routes in the VPC network.
 Applicable routes are the possible egress paths that a packet can take when sent from the instance.